consumptionof/cons-demo-store/README.md

   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.011
+- Added insert_employee
+  You can now add employees to a table.
+This will store their basic information.
+For the moment, it only stores their name, account type, login, and passcode.
+- Added update_employee
+  This, like the other update functions, will allow you to change whatever variables you'd like about an employee.
+  (Please do not change the last remaining manager account to a cashier account, otherwise you will no longer be able to update the inventory without manually changing the account type in the database.)
+- Added login
+  This function asks for a login number and passcode.
+  The inventory control will require a manager account to use from now on.
+- Added inventory_frontend.py
+  This program will let you use the primary functions in inventory_backend.py.
+I probably should have made this program way sooner, but you could say that about a lot of this program's features.
+- The interface now has you select which type of data you'd like to view/update rather than asking what you want to do, then what you want to manipulate.
+- view now searches for employees.
+  Sidenote: Please do not name any of your employees anything containing "cashier"  or "manager", as this will break the view function.
+- stop_dupe now checks for employee information.
+- The inventory backend now requires getpass.
+- initial.py now creates the employees table, and creates a manager account at setup.
+- The interface now uses get_result instead of having keywords.

 ### Version 0.010
 - view now actually searches for last names when specified.